OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Flatbox Rev 5 RGB/README.md

 Once these two files have been uploaded you can press the `Process BOM & CPL` button.

 9 - You will now see a list of components that will be used to assemble the boards.
-If there are not listed issues here you can click on on the `NEXT` button. (note 6), (note 7)
+If there are not listed issues here you can click on the `NEXT` button. (note 6), (note 7)

 Note 6 - You can also use this page to omit parts from the assembly.
 Please only do this if you understand what you are doing as omitting main parts of the design will lead to non-functioning boards.
 We are not responsible for any boards that are non-functioning.

 Note 7 - We have spent extensive time to ensure that the parts chosen will work for this board.
-If there are any parts that are out of stock, or you get warnings about anything we would recommend you not proceed unless you understand how to do find replacmeent parts.
+If there are any parts that are out of stock, or you get warnings about anything we would recommend you not proceed unless you understand how to find replacement parts.
 If you are unsure, please feel free to join the Discord and ask us.
 It is not uncommon for JLCPCB to have part shortages.
 Most of the parts listed here come back in stock in a few days.
 If that is the case, you may need to wait to place your order until all needed parts are in stock.

 10 - There will now be a render of the board with parts on the Component Placements page.
 Check this page to make sure that all parts are in the correct spots and orientation.
 We have ordered based on these files before and they are known good.
 If all looks well press the `NEXT` button. (note 8)